 Research Article

-Association between Clinical Signs and Subjective Symptoms of Dry Eye Disease in Patients with and without Primary Sjögren’s Syndrome
+Association between Signs and Symptoms of Dry Eye in Patients with and without Sjögren’s Syndrome

 Abstract

-Purpose: To compare objective clinical signs and subjective symptoms of dry eye disease in patients with and without primary Sjögren's syndrome (SS).
+Introduction: To compare objective clinical signs and subjective symptoms of dry eye disease (DED) in patients with and without primary Sjögren’s syndrome (SS).

 Results: This study was conducted from January 2023 to February 2024.
 Forty patients were included: 20 with SS DED and 20 with non-SS DED.
-The non-SS DED group had a significantly higher OSDI score (41.66 ± 7.50) than the SS DED group (37.29 ± 6.04; p = 0.05).
-Tear secretion measured by Schirmer I was significantly higher in the non-SS DED group (p = 0.00), while corneal staining scores were higher in the SS DED group (p = 0.00).
+The non-SS DED group had a significantly higher OSDI score (41.66±7.50) than the SS DED group (37.29±6.04; P=0.05).
+Tear secretion, measured by Schirmer I, was significantly higher in the non-SS DED group (P<0.01), whereas corneal staining scores were higher in the SS DED group (P<0.01).
 The association between OSDI scores and objective clinical test results was weak in both groups.
-Among SS DED patients, OSDI scores showed a significant moderate correlation with disease duration (r = −0.529, p = 0.017).
-Additionally, within this group, higher tear osmolarity showed a very weak correlation with lower OSDI scores (r = −0.383, p = 0.096).
+Among SS DED patients, OSDI scores showed a moderate and significant correlation with disease duration (r=−0.529, P=0.017).
+Additionally, within this group, higher tear osmolarity showed a very weak correlation with lower OSDI scores (r=−0.383, P=0.096).

 Conclusion: There is a weak and inconsistent association between subjective symptoms (OSDI scores) and objective clinical signs of DED in both patients with and without primary SS.
 Patients with SS may underreport their discomfort despite having more severe clinical signs of DED.